 ALIA is also entitled to monitor the distribution of shares or units in the beneficiary company.

 Permits to operate local radio services may only be granted to non-profit organisations.
 They are granted for a renewable period of five years.
 Any given organisation may hold no more than one permit.

 The list of established frequencies is laid down by Grand-Ducal Regulation.
 Frequencies are allocated on the basis of a call for tenders.

-ALIA is also entitled to monitor the composition of the governing body of the beneficiary organisation.
+ALIA is also entitled to monitor the status and the functioning of the beneficiary organisation.